Prices include next-day delivery and prescription

 Anugesic HC is available to order online from HealthExpress.
 Simply start a quick, free, and easy online consultation.
-This will be checked by one of our UK registered doctors.
+This will be checked by one of our doctors.
 If you are approved for this treatment, you'll be able to select the medication and complete the order.
-Your treatment will then be dispensed directly from our pharmacy for free delivery to your door via our next day and same day delivery service.
+Your treatment will then be dispensed directly from our pharmacy for free delivery to your door via our next day delivery service.

 |Product name||Anugesic HC|

 |Active ingredient(s)||benzyl benzoate, bismuth oxide, bismuth subgallate, hydrocortisone acetate, peru balsam, pramocaine hydrochloride and zinc oxide|

 |Description||Anugesic HC is an effective treatment for haemorrhoids that works to reduce the uncomfortable symptoms of the condition|

 |Exemption||Subject to medical prescription|